A hair dryer is a great aid in defrosting your frozen meats.

 Repackaging off of the tray also helps to divide into more usable portions and making flatter packages that stack in the freezer and ones that will thaw quicker in the fridge.

 I usually take and leave as is and put in freezer if I know I will be using it in a day or two.
 If it will be longer then I leave as is and wrap it in heavy duty tin foil.
-But as I have gotten older I like my meat straight from the store and fix it then.
-It helps to have a son who is a meat cutter so my meat comes from him!

 I like to buy meat in large packages and freeze it in portion sizes.
 I wrap it in plastic wrap and then freezer paper.
 The plastic wrap helps keep it from getting freezer burn and also from "bleeding" as it thaws, and the freezer paper is another layer too keep air and water crystals out.
 Plus you can write in it with a permanent marker.
 I like to record what it is (chicken thighs, etc), how much (2 lbs.), and when I packaged it (month and year), to make sure nothing is left in the freezer too long.
 Most meat is good for a year.